 Managing email volume

 One of the downsides of digital messaging – including email – is that it fosters privacy in situations where privacy is detrimental to a business.
 Most messages exchanged with third-parties are not confidential.
-Yet because messages are addressed to specific employees, other employees who need to be aware of the interaction are kept in the dark.
+Yet because users address emails to specific employees, other employees who should be aware of the interaction are kept in the dark.

 Shared inbox v aliases

-One way around this are so called shared inboxes.
-However, this is a term that is often misused.
-A true shared inbox is simply an email account which several employees have access to – such as “firstname.lastname@example.org”.
+One way around this is so-called shared inboxes.
+However, this is often a misused term.
+A truly shared inbox is simply an email account that several employees have access to – such as “email@example.com”.
 This can be useful but shared owners then become anonymous – which may not be the desired effect.
 A different mechanism is aliases.
-Several staff can share an alias but when an email arrives for the alias, it goes into each individual’s private email account.
-When one of the alias holders responds, the others aliases will not get access to the response unless the alias is specified as a recipient.
+Several employees can share an alias but when an email arrives for the alias, it goes into each individual’s private email account.
+When one of the alias holders responds, the other aliases will not get access to the response unless the alias is specified as a recipient.
 Both methods have advantages and disadvantages.

 The gold standard

-A better approach is to allow email to be shared based purely upon the contact information.
+A better approach is to share email-based purely upon the contact information.
 Each contact is designated as shared or private using a company-wide address book.
 If the contact is not private (or personal) then the message is automatically shared.
 A separate company-wide repository for sharing email is better than interfering with a user’s individual email.
 This allows users to purge their inboxes without worrying they might delete some important message.
-This is the approach adopted in Threads.
+This is the approach Threads adopts.

-Sharing email tends to reduce the amount of email being exchanged, because employees no longer need to cc in everyone they think might ever need to see the email.
+Sharing email tends to reduce the amount of email being exchanged because employees no longer need to cc in everyone they think might ever need to see the email.
 In fact, unnecessary cc’ing poses a significant security risk.
-Statistically a large percentage of email users have viruses which cull every email address they can find to create targets for spam and phishing.
-Better to use only bcc.
+Statistically, a large percentage of email users have viruses that cull every email address they can find to create targets for spam and phishing.
+Better to use bcc alone.

-To keep the amount of email manageable, messages should be divided into those that involve known contacts, and those that do not can help you manage your inbox.
+Dividing messages into those that involve known contacts, and those that do not can help you manage your inbox.
 In Threads, this is done automatically for a whole group of users but can also be achieved on individual email accounts using rules.
 Uniquely, Threads can also handle both emails and phone calls.

 Email is not going away because there is still nothing yet to replace it but to manage email by sharing and separating email, it becomes much easier.